niko56pl/college/README.md

 Change made as collaborator

-Change added in dazzling_feature branch
+Change added in dazzling_feature branch to provoke conflict